dogman189/agenticpi/README.md

 ## Overview

 This project builds an AI-powered multitalented agent that leverages LangChain to assist users in exploring topics and generating structured  outputs.
 It allows users to input research queries, and the agent will dynamically use various tools (search engine, Wikipedia, calculator, creativity and a text-saving functionality) to explore the topic and provide a structured response containing a summary, sources, and a record of tools used.
 The output can also be saved to a text file.
 The UI is built with Gradio.
+App only supports Linux and MacOS for now.

 ## Installation